WeibelLab-Teaching/CSE_218_118_Fa20_Team_N/README.md

 - Users can interact with each other
 - The maze has a finish point
 - Each user needs to reach the finish point in order to win
-- Users spawn in different spots of the maze
 - The maze has landmarks to aid the players

 ![Start Menu](./readme_pics/startmenu.png)